 A New Way To See the Difficulty of a Workout

-Workout Levels go beyond metrics that only tell part of the story, like TSS.
+Workout Levels go beyond metrics that only tell part of the story.
 Instead, they utilize Adaptive Training’s data-driven insights and incorporate nuanced factors such as repetition, interval length, and recovery time.
 The end result is a ranking of workout difficulty that is both easily understandable and based on real-world experience.

-Athletes often ask why their Training Stress Score doesn’t always increase from week-to-week within TrainerRoad plans, or why it decreases between training phases.
+Athletes often ask why their Training Stress Score doesn’t always increase from week to week within TrainerRoad plans, or why it decreases between training phases.
 These questions reflect a misunderstanding of what TSS represents and an oversimplification of how training works.
 After an FTP increase, your recorded TSS may actually trend downward as workouts become harder at higher power targets.
-In this case, a decrease in TSS does not indicate an actual decline in training stress, but is just a numerical reflection of how TSS is calculated and a demonstration of its limitations in showing progress.
+In this case, a decrease in TSS does not indicate an actual decline in training stress, but is just a numerical reflection of how it is calculated and a demonstration of its limitations in showing progress.

 We all feel tempted to oversimplify our training, and imagine that one number or bit of data offers the key to perfect fitness.
-In reality, training stress and how the body responds is incredibly complicated and subjective, and dependent on a multitude of factors.
-TSS is one tool for quantifying workouts, but good training plan design is far more nuanced than a single number can describe, and TrainerRoad takes care of this complexity for you.
+In reality, training stress and how the body responds is incredibly complicated, subjective, and dependent on many factors.
+Training Stress Score is one tool for quantifying workouts, but good training plan design is far more nuanced than a single number can describe, and TrainerRoad takes care of this complexity for you.
 Trust the process, listen to your body, and let the results speak for themselves; TSS is just a number to help you get there.

 For more cycling training knowledge, listen to Ask a Cycling Coach — the only podcast dedicated to making you a faster cyclist.
 New episodes are released weekly.